Carson Palmer: 2017 season

 On September 17, 2017, in Week 2, Palmer passed for 332 yards, one touchdown, and one interception in the 16–13 overtime victory over the Indianapolis Colts.
 During Week 7 against the Los Angeles Rams at Twickenham Stadium, Palmer had 122 passing yards and an interception until leaving the game with a left arm injury.
 The Cardinals were shut out 33–0.
 Not long after, Palmer was diagnosed with a broken left arm, and was ruled out for at least eight weeks.
 He was placed on injured reserve on October 26, 2017.
-On November 22, the Cardinals announced that Palmer would not return for the rest of 2017.
+On November 22, the Cardinals announced that Palmer was to remain out for the rest of 2017.
 However, on December 1, Palmer said he felt "pretty good" about returning.

 Retirement

 On January 2, 2018, Palmer announced his retirement from the NFL.
 At the time of his retirement, he was 12th all-time in both passing yards and passing touchdowns with 46,247 and 294, respectively.
-Palmer would be inducted into the Arizona Cardinals Ring of Honor on September 29, 2019, its 18th inductee.
+Palmer was inducted into the Arizona Cardinals Ring of Honor on September 29, 2019, its 18th inductee.